Can you use auto paint on wood? This is a common question amongst painters, and here’s my take…

 - If your surface has metal parts, use sandpaper and a wire brush to remove rust, and loose paint, then repair any damaged metal parts with a metal repair filler.

 A good quality primer will help your car spray paint spread evenly on the surface resulting in a stunning finish.
 Additionally, it will improve the spray paint’s grip on the wood, giving you a longer-lasting finish.

-- Hold the spray can at about one foot from the surface, then spray in straight, steady lines.
+- Hold the spray can about one foot from the surface, then spray in straight, steady lines.
 Make sure to overlap each previous pass to reduce the chances of missing a spot.
-Also, do not focus the mist on one part of the surface for too long to avoid paint runs and shake the can occasionally to keep the product mixed.
+Also, do not focus the mist on one part of the surface for too long to avoid paint runs, and shake the can occasionally to keep the product mixed.

 - Once you lay the first coat, allow the primer to dry as instructed on the can before moving on.

 Step 4: Paint the Surface

 - Once the primer dries, wipe down the surface with a lint-free cloth to remove any dust that has settled.

 Some manufacturers recommend sanding their products before painting over them, so ensure that you read the label to determine if it is a requirement.

 - Following the same spraying procedure as the primer, apply light coats of car spray paint, allowing each coat to dry properly before recoating.

 Once you achieve your desired level of coating, allow the paint to cure for the specified time before touching it or putting things on it.